arne-bdt/CIMDiagramLayoutEditor/README.md

 yarn build
 ```

-This will create a production-ready build in the `dist` directory.
+This will build the documentation and create a production-ready application in the `dist` directory.

 ## User Guide